* Science Fiction & Fantasy * Movies * Rainbow: Lubbock * Gay SciFi Sons of Taldra * Twitter

 Saturday, May 06, 2017

 Friday, May 05, 2017

 Set in an alternate reality, the Taldra novels focus on gays, people of color, and powerful women.
 Degranon: A Science Fiction Adventure flings an Iroquois family into a battle across time and space.
 In Sons of Taldra: A Science Fiction Adventure, alien shapeshifters and dark secrets threaten humanity.
 Both works appear in this specially priced eBook.

-"A highly-imaginative sci-fi adventure.
+“A highly-imaginative sci-fi adventure.
 Simolke’s alternate universe hits all the right notes between the fantastic and the believable.
 There is a dizzying and impressive array of ideas that permeate this novel.
 Taldra is a great sci-fi read, especially for those who enjoy history and religion mixed in with technology.
-This is one story where all three blend seamlessly into one."
-Self-Publishing Review, ★★★★ Read the SciFi Book Review.
+This is one story where all three blend seamlessly into one.”
+Self-Publishing Review, ★★★★ Read this SciFi Book Review.